sufftea/hyper_router/README.md

 ## Creating a custom route

-I tried to design the package to be highly extensible to make it possible to create a route for any unusual use-case.
+I tried to design the package to be highly extensible to make it possible to create a route for any werid and unusual use-case.
 As an example, in the [demo app](https://github.com/sufftea/hyper_router/tree/concept/example), I created a responsive [list-detail view](https://m3.material.io/foundations/layout/canonical-layouts/list-detail): it displays the list and the detail pages side by side on a wide screen (similarly to a shell route), and regularly, on top of each other, on a small screen.

 How the router works on the inside: